-We can help you by answering your questions about law school.
+We can help, by answering your questions about law school.

-We send our undergraduates to some of the best law schools in the country, including Harvard, Stanford, Cal, UCLA, USC, Chicago, Notre Dame, Cornell, and Virginia.
-In addition, each year a number of students opt to stay at USD and enroll at our own law school, while others attend a wide variety of local and regional law schools.
+We send our undergraduates to some of the best law schools in the country, including Harvard, Stanford, Cal, UCLA, USC, Chicago, Notre Dame, Cornell, Columbia, Virginia, and of course, the USD School of Law, as well as other regional and local law schools from coast to coast.

 Drop by and chat with the pre-law advisor about your interest in law school: